ShaneDoyleDev/ecohub/README.md

 <img src="./assets/readme_images/wireframe-modal.png">

+## Deployment
+This project is deployed in GitHub Pages and can be accessed at [ecoHub](https://shanedoyledev.github.io/EcoHub/).

 ## Credits
 We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration: